TeoBouvard/nephelae/README.md

 **Why are all the javascript librairies locally downloaded and not taken from Content Delivery Networks ?**
-This web application is supposed to be used in remote places without any internet connection.
-You may also notice some strange things in the design of this application, like user actions downloading files on the server.
+This web application is supposed to be used in remote places without any internet connection, and therefore downloads every external asset during installation.

 **I do not have a Meso_NH.nc file, what can I do ?**